wangjeaf/pyclass/README.md

         self._age = age
     }

-    // self is not this, so is not a keyword. this.sayHi = function(self) {
+    // self is not this, so it is not a keyword. this.sayHi = function(self) {
         setTimeout(function() {
             console.log('\n\nHi, I am ' + self._name + ', I am ' + self._age + ' years old.')